openstack/nova/doc/source/contributor/placement.rst

 developed in a way to limit dependency on the rest of the nova codebase and be
 self-contained:

-* Most code is in `nova/api/openstack/placement` except for oslo versioned object code in ``nova/objects/resource_provider.py``.
+* Most code is in `nova/api/openstack/placement`.
-* Database query code is kept within the objects.
+* Database query code is kept within the objects in `nova/api/openstack/placement/objects`.
 * The methods on the objects are not remotable, as the only intended caller is the placement API code.

-There are some exceptions to the self-contained rule (which will have to be addressed if the extraction ever happens):
+There are some exceptions to the self-contained rule (which are actively being addressed to prepare for the extraction):

 * Exceptions unique to the placement API are still within the `nova.exceptions` package.
 * Code related to a resource class cache is within the `nova.db` package.
 * Database models, migrations and tables use the nova api database.
-* The nova `FaultWrapper` middleware is being used.
 * `nova.i18n` package provides the ``_`` and related functions.
 * ``nova.conf`` is used for configuration.
 * Unit and functional tests depend on fixtures and other functionality in base